lamarios/Homedash2/README.md

 mvn clean compile install package
 ```

-The compiled application will be under web/target/web-{version}-assembly or the zip file can be found in web/target/web-{version}-assembly.zip
+The compiled application will be under web/target/Homedash-{version}.jar

 ## Run from source with Maven